OpenPatterns develops computer programs currently involving abstract logic and language translation.

 Please consider contributing in any way you can to these important projects!

 By donating to OpenPatterns Inc, you will directly fund the original designer and those whom he trusts and values to develop these projects.
-Donating is an effective way to help bring these innovations to fruition.
+Donating is an effective way to help bring these projects to fruition.

-I believe this is the right way to develop these important ideas.
-They shouldn't be private, but rather firmly planted in the public domain, just like scientific theories.
+These projects shouldn't be private, but rather firmly planted in the public domain, just like scientific theories.

 Although OpenPatterns Inc. aspires to provide infomation and software for the public good free of charge, and is funded primarily by donations from the public, it is not a tax-exempt organization or charity, and donations to OpenPatterns are not tax deductible because these projects could be used for non-exempt purposes.
 For instance, a politician could use OpenTranslator to facilitate the production of propaganda in multiple languages, something the IRS expressly lists as a nonexempt activity.
 While this type of possibility is unfortunate, these projects will remove barriers of communication and greatly help spread beneficial information and critical knowledge to many people around the world.